aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

     - Disadvantages:
       - Longer hit time
       - Higher cost, area and power
-  - Higher associaticity to reduce miss rate
+  - Higher associativity to reduce miss rate
     - Fully associative are the best, but high hit time
     - So increase the associativity to an optimal possible level
     - Advantage: